althafvly/AmlogicKitchen/README.md

 <b>Kitchen for working with Amlogic firmware (WINDOWS/LINUX only).</b>

-- Used for unpacking/packing amlogic images.
+- Used for unpacking/packing Amlogic images.

 <b>Disclaimer:</b>

-     - The user takes sole responsibility for any damage that might arise due to use of this tool.
+     - The user takes sole responsibility for any damage that might arise due to the use of this tool.
      - This includes physical damage (to device), injury, data loss, and also legal matters.
      - This project was made as a learning initiative and the developer or organization cannot be held liable in any way for the use of this tool.